 Addis Ababa to Arba Minch, February 2002

 After a travelling for a week in North Ethiopia, we returned to Addis Ababa where we stayed overnight.
 Next morning we were loaded into a medium sized bus, and headed south.

 This is an area that we used to visit in the 1960th, and we looked forward to see what the area looked like after 35 years.
 We hoped to have time to stop at Lake Langano where we used to camp.

 Arba Minch to Weito, February 2002

-We stopped in Konso for a coffee brake, and we had a short walk in the streets of this village.
+We stopped in Konso for a coffee break, and we had a short walk in the streets of this village.
 From here there was only gravel roads.
 We crossed a plateau over to the Omo valley, and on the way we stopped at a village with Waka statues honouring the dead.
 We also had a quick stop at a small settlement before descending into the Omo valley.

 We were warm and thirsty, and we were promised lunch very soon.